Best homeowners insurance in South Dakota for 2023

 Start calculator

-Policygenius analyzed thousands of quotes from the 5 largest South Dakota insurers to find the average cost of homeowners insurance with each company in 2022.
-We then looked at 2021 J.D.
-Power customer satisfaction scores and compared that with the coverage needs of South Dakota residents to find the best homeowners insurance in South Dakota.
+Policygenius analyzed thousands of quotes across the state to find the average cost of homeowners insurance from each company.
+We then looked at J.D.
+Power customer satisfaction scores, complaint data, and coverage offerings to find the best homeowners insurance in South Dakota.

 Company